Using Chinese Medicine to assist with morning sickness

 Acting as a detective the answer to these questions directs the practitioner to construct an individualised course of treatment.
 This might involve one or a combination of treatments including acupuncture, herbal medicine, acupressure and dietary advice.

-Acupuncture is typically attractive to pregnant women as a safe, drug free treatment option to treat morning sickness.
+Acupuncture is typically attractive to pregnant women as a generally safe, drug free treatment option to treat morning sickness.

 While a full Chinese Medicine approach combining a number of acupuncture points is the most effective way of treating morning sickness, some points, such as Pericardium 6 (PC6*) located on the inside of the wrist, are synonymous with treating nausea.
 This point routinely appears as a single-point prescription for treating morning sickness.